 Please note: Your SAP status does not affect your readmission decision.

 You can view more information on the Drexel Central Satisfactory Academic Progress page.

 To determine your current SAP status, please log in via DrexelOne.
 If you no longer have access to DrexelOne, please contact Drexel Central.

 Students are not automatically eligible for the same financial aid assistance they originally received.
 Students seeking readmission to Drexel will be re-evaluated to determine if they need to reapply for need-based institutional aid.
 If students need to reapply for aid, they will be automatically re-evaluated for merit-based awards at the time of their readmission.
 Students must reapply for federal and state financial aid.

 Once you have reviewed the preliminary points above, you can begin the readmission process:

 - Submit an application:

-- Complete a CSS PROFILE (full-time students only, as needed; see information about financial aid above).
+- Complete a CSS Profile (full-time students only, as needed; see information about financial aid above).

 - Complete a Free Application for Federal Student Aid (FAFSA) (domestic students only).

 - Admissions will add your Drexel University transcript to your readmission application within one week of submission.